 My relationships with both the outdoors and art came slowly.
 I had no particular inclination towards either in my youth, and it wasn’t until college (where I pursued a degree in education, not art or science!) that the ember was sparked.

-Many years after college I started dabbling in relief printing, because it was a process that required only simple carving tools, a brayer, and a spoon.
+Many years after college I started dabbling in linoleum block printing, because it was a process that required only simple carving tools, a brayer, and a spoon.

-Another decade passed before my dabbling turned to something more earnest.
-Linoleum blocks became my primary medium as I became intrigued by unexpected challenges – such as suggesting subtle complexities in a naturally bold and graphic technique.
+I became intrigued by unexpected challenges – such as suggesting subtle complexities in a naturally bold and graphic technique, and linocut soon became my primary medium.
 Printmaking is a labor-intensive process, but it is one that allows me to exercise many skills–drawing, carving, color– in thoughtful and ever-surprising ways.